University of Barcelona: History

 Work on the building lasted for more than twenty years, although by 1871 the first lectures were being given there.
 The clock and the iron bell housed in the tower in the Pati de Lletres— the "Patio of the Arts"— were installed in 1881.
 Complementing the building work, sculptures and paintings were commissioned either directly from artists of repute or awarded in open competition.

 Medical sciences continued to be taught at the former Hospital of Santa Creu i Sant Pau.
 In 1879, the Faculty of Medicine was presented with a project for a new hospital, and after many changes in the plans and suggested locations, it was eventually installed in the Hospital Clinic on the eastern side of the city's Eixample district in 1900.
 Today, Medicine is also taught on the Bellvitge Campus and at the Hospital of Sant Joan de Déu.

 The natural growth of the University of Barcelona has given rise to the need to undertake large-scale building work to meet the growing demands made by student numbers that were unthinkable in the nineteenth century.
 In response to this growth, the university district of Pedralbes was begun in 1952.
 The first building to be completed on this new city campus was the Faculty of Pharmacy in 1956, alongside the Sant Raimond de Penyafort and the Verge de Montserrat Halls of Residence.

 This was followed by the Faculty of Law in 1958, the University School of Business Studies in 1961, and the Faculty of Economics between 1957 and 1968.
 Today this district is known as the Pedralbes Campus, while in the nineties the university added the Campus Mundet, housed in some of the buildings of the Llars Mundet.
 In 2006, the Faculties of History and Geography and the Faculty of Philosophy were moved from the Pedralbes Campus to the historic centre of the city (Ciutat Vella district), in the El Raval neighborhood, and just a short walk from the Historic Building of the University.

 The University of Barcelona was the only university in Catalonia until 1971, when the Universitat Politècnica de Catalunya, comprising the more technical Faculties and University Schools, became an independent entity.
 In 1968, the Universitat Autònoma of Barcelona became the first of several new universities to be set up in Catalonia.

 Faculties

-As of 2013, the University of Barcelona comprises 100 departments grouped in 18 faculties and two university schools, one school and eight attached schools.
+As of 2013, the University of Barcelona comprises 100 departments grouped in 18 faculties and two university schools, one school and nine attached schools.